microsoft/debug-adapter-protocol/specification.md

   /**
    * Outcome of the request.
-   * If true, the request was successful and the 'body' attribute may contain
+   * If true, the request was successful and the `body` attribute may contain
    * the result of the request.
-   * If the value is false, the attribute 'message' contains the error in short
+   * If the value is false, the attribute `message` contains the error in short
-   * form and the 'body' may contain additional information (see
+   * form and the `body` may contain additional information (see
-   * 'ErrorResponse.body.error').
+   * `ErrorResponse.body.error`).
    */
   success: boolean;